Sponsored Worker on Long Term Sick Leave

 If a sponsored worker is off work sick through either illness or injury, they might have a right to sick pay.
 If you have in place an occupational sick pay scheme, the worker may be entitled to enhanced contractual sick pay when absent from work through sickness.
 You cannot pay less than the individual’s entitlement to Statutory Sick Pay (SSP), but you can pay them more.

-Absent any occupational scheme, SSP is the minimum you must pay an eligible worker on sick leave.
-Where a sponsored worker qualifies for SSP, this is paid at a flat rate of £99.35 per week, payable from the fourth day of any sickness absence from work, for a period of up to 28 weeks.
+Unless the organisation offers an enhanced contractual provision for sick pay, the relevant SSP rate is the minimum you must pay an eligible worker on sick leave.
+SSP is, payable from the fourth day of any sickness absence from work, for a period of up to 28 weeks.
 This is paid for the days an employee normally works, called ‘qualifying days’.

 By law, employers must pay SSP to anyone meeting the following criteria: